 How are we doing?

 Our Friends and Family Test results are published below

-How is the Friends and Family Test score calculated?
+What is the Friends and Family Test score?

 The FFT score is based on patient being divided into three categories, Promoters, Passives & Detractors.
 By asking the FFT question we can track Promoters, Passives & Detractors to measure the delivery of service and care through our patient eyes.

 Promoters are highly loyal, advocates of the organisation, whereas detractors are less satisfied, and would not recommend our Trust.
 A higher score indicates a more satisfied patient base.

 NHS Foundation Trust

 For Emergency Department, Inpatient, Outpatient, Day Case & Birth, Combined.